 To help prepare students for the college admission process, Hotchkiss administers most standardized tests throughout the academic year.
-The SAT and the SAT Subject tests are required at most colleges, and most students take at least one Advanced Placement exam while they are here.
-Most colleges accept the ACT in place of the SAT Reasoning and/or the SAT Subject Tests; individual testing plans should be discussed with the student's college advisor.
-A list of schools where testing is an optional part of the application process can be found at www.fairtest.org.
+Currently, most colleges are test optional.
+Individual testing plans should be discussed with the student's college advisor.
 It is important to remember, however, that testing is merely one factor that colleges consider when evaluating a student for admissions.
-Most colleges look first at a student's course selection, followed by his/her academic achievement in those courses.
+Most colleges look first at a student's course selection, followed by their academic achievement in those courses.